MicrosoftDocs/security/zero-trust/create-policies.md

 :::image type="content" source="media/m365-defender-mcas-architecture-b.png" alt-text="Image of Microsoft 365 Defender and cloud apps":::

 In this illustration, there are two methods that can be used to monitor network traffic and discover cloud apps that are being used by your organization.
-- A. Cloud App Discovery integrates with Microsoft Defender for Endpoint natively.
+- Cloud App Discovery integrates with Microsoft Defender for Endpoint natively.
 Defender for Endpoint reports cloud apps and services being accessed from IT-managed Windows 10 and Windows 11 devices.
-- B. For coverage on all devices connected to a network, the Defender for Cloud Apps log collector is installed on firewalls and other proxies to collect data from endpoints.
+- For coverage on all devices connected to a network, the Defender for Cloud Apps log collector is installed on firewalls and other proxies to collect data from endpoints.
 This data is sent to Defender for Cloud Apps for analysis.